 Cumberbatch's son was born in June 2015, and shooting started in November.
 "We were running at four hours of sleep and a lot of caffeine," said Cumberbatch about the experience.

-Doctor Strange charts the journey of neurosurgeon Stephen Strange whose career is ruined by a car crash and becomes the Sorcerer Supreme of multiple dimensions under the tutelage of the Ancient One.
+Doctor Strange charts the journey of neurosurgeon Stephen Strange, who, after his career is ruined by a car crash, becomes the Sorcerer Supreme of multiple dimensions under the tutelage of the Ancient One.

 Swinton said she enjoyed the fight scenes in the movie the most.
 "The greatest fun for me was the fighting," she said.
 "That was a great thrill.
 And possibly the most difficult thing was casting spells while remembering the lines.
 That was a tricky thing.
 But truly, it was a blast."